-Analeah leads translational research at Inhibrx and is responsible for multiple IND filings annually.
+Analeah leads translational research at Inhibrx and is responsible for non-clinical research in support of multiple IND filings annually.
 Prior to joining Inhibrx she spent ten years at Novartis in biologics drug discovery in multiple roles from oncology target validation through candidate optimization for varied therapeutic modalities, including antibody drug conjugates and immune activating agents.
-Analeah holds a doctorate degree from the University of California, San Francisco in biochemistry and molecular biology and completed her postdoctoral research at the Genomics Institute for the Novartis Research Foundation.
+Analeah received her Ph.D. from the University of California, San Francisco in biochemistry and molecular biology and completed her postdoctoral research at the Genomics Institute for the Novartis Research Foundation.

 Stuart leads process development and product manufacturing activities at Inhibrx, including sub-teams for upstream and downstream process development and analytical and formulation development.
 His team internally produces and characterizes materials for efficacy, PK, and exploratory and GLP toxicology studies and works with contract organizations for the production and release of materials for clinical studies.
 Prior to joining Inhibrx, Stuart led teams of engineers and scientists developing novel protein production platforms at Sutro Biopharma and Ambrx and worked on experimental growth factor, antibody, and antibody drug conjugate therapies.
 Stuart received his Ph.D. in chemical engineering from Cornell University.

-Brendan is a co-founder of Inhibrx and serves as its Chief Operating Officer and VP of Biotherapeutics.
+Brendan is a co-founder of Inhibrx and serves as its Chief Scientific Officer and Executive Vice President of Corporate Strategy.
 Brendan heads research, overseeing several key functional areas spanning discovery to therapeutic development.
-In addition, he has critical responsibilities in corporation strategy and operations.
+Brendan is also a member of Inhibrx’s Board of Directors.
+In addition, he has critical responsibilities in corporate strategy and operations.
 Prior to founding Inhibrx, he was a Research Investigator in the biotherapeutics group at the Genomics Institute of the Novartis Research Foundation (GNF).
 He conducted his graduate research at the Sanford-Burnham-Prebys Medical Discovery Institute.
-Brendan received his Ph.D. in molecular pathology from the University of California San Diego School of Medicine.
+Brendan received his Ph.D. in molecular pathology from the University of California, San Diego School of Medicine.